smattymatty/mathew-storm-site/writing_content/short-stories/Year 47 Post Stitch.md

 ---

-Elise's boots crunched through crystalline growth as she made her way through the Hollows.
+Elise's boots crunched through glowing petals as she made her way through the Hollows.
 The thread blooms here had taken over, carpeting every surface in pulsing colored light.
 Buildings sagged under their weight.
 Streets glowed with that neon twilight she'd seen in every dead zone.

 And in the middle of it all, a group of people sat in a circle, breathing deep.
 Elise had seen thread huffers before.
-They sat in the bloom field, masks off, inhaling spores that they knew would kill them.
+They sat in the bloom field, maskless, inhaling spores that they knew would kill them.
 Their lips stained blue and their eyes glassed over.
 They laughed hysterically, in their own little world, oblivious to the decay around them.

 One of them noticed her.
 The man's head snapped up, eyes wide and unseeing.
 He lurched to his feet and ran toward something only he could see.
 His arms reached out like he was trying to catch something precious.